Respectful University

 • Demands for academic excellence or a reasonable quality of work

-• Overseeing injury and illness processes in accordance with Occupational Health and Safety and employee/students compensation legislation
+• Overseeing injury and illness processes in accordance with occupational health and safety and workers’ compensation legislation / regulations

 • The legitimate right and responsibility of sport leaders to provide constructive measures to correct performance deficiencies

-• The legitimate (i.e. not discriminatory, arbitrary or abusive) exercise in good faith of a sport leader’s right to determine team rosters, playing time, and/or competition participation
+• The legitimate (i.e. not discriminatory, arbitrary or abusive) exercise in good faith of a sport leader’s right to determine team rosters, positions or roles, playing time, and/or competition participation

-• Minor workplace issues such as disagreements and differences of opinion, matters or circumstances unrelated to employment or in the case of students' employment and/or living on campus for example, harassment that occurs during a social gathering of employees/students that is not sponsored by the University
+• Minor workplace issues, such as routine disagreements or differences of opinion, and matters unrelated to employment or, in the case of students, to their employment and or living on campus.
+For example, harassment that occurs during a social gathering of employees or students that is not sponsored by the University

-• Physical contact necessary for the performance of the work using accepted industry standards
+• Physical contact necessary for the performance of the work or study using accepted industry / educational standards

 • Respectfully expressing disagreement or stating a contrary but reasonable point of view